kriston-burnstein/kriston-burnstein/README.md

 <h2 align="center" color="white">About Me</h2>
 <p align="left">
-Hi there!
-I'm Kriston, a Miami based Software Engineer passionate about education and tech with an interest in AI and Machine Learning.
-I leverage an artistic background to create functional beauty for engaging and performant full stack web applications.
+Hi, I’m Kriston.

-In the tech arena, I strive to bring elegance and innovation together, forging a bridge between the user's need and the digital solution.
-Each project I undertake is a new adventure, a chance to push boundaries and shape the digital landscape.
+My work centers on creating clarity from complexity and I enjoy cutting through the noise.
+I’m a Product Strategist with a software engineering edge, using this space to prototype, test ideas, and stay close to the build process.

-On a personal level, I believe in community and operate with empathy.
-I'm always interested in do-gooder people, projects, and companies.
-Let's connect!<p>
+I believe in community and operate with empathy.
+I'm always interested in connecting with socially conscious builders and teams.<p>

 <br>
 </br>